What is a a Lutronic Ultra Laser Treatment?

-IPL is used by cosmetic and medical practitioners to provide skin enhancements for theraputic and aesthetic purposes.
-IPL can be used for a range of treatments including hair removal, photo rejuvenation, and to ease common skin issues such as acne.
-IPL is effective and non invasive, making it a popular and affordable treatment.
+The Lutronic Ultra Laser is used by cosmetic and medical practitioners to provide skin enhancements for theraputic and aesthetic purposes.
+This laser can be used to smooth skin texture, erase brown spots and to ease common skin issues such as acne.
+This treatment is effective and non invasive, making it a popular and affordable treatment.

-If you suffer from blotchy, sun damaged or discolored skin an IPL photo facial would be beneficial to you.
-If you have large pores, freckles, or wrinkles you would also benefit from an IPL treatment.
-IPL is quick, and requires no down time which makes it a convenient option for many people.
+If you suffer from blotchy, sun damaged or discolored skin, the Lutronic Ultra laser would be beneficial to you.
+If you have large pores, freckles, or wrinkles you would also benefit from the laser treatment.
+This laser is quick, and requires no down time which makes it a convenient option for many people.
 This laser can be used all year round and is safe for any skin type!

-The average length of an IPL treatment is up to a year if the appropriate steps for improvements are continued.
+The average length of a Lutronic Ultra Laser treatment is up to a year if the appropriate steps for improvements are continued.
 Appropriate steps include, wearing sunscreen and assuring the treated area is covered for at least two weeks.

-A skin care specialist will examine your skin before an IPL treatment and inform you of things to expect.
+One of our skincare specialists will examine your skin before a laser treatment and inform you of things to expect.
 If you suffer from skin conditions such as inflammatory acne or eczema let your skin care specialist know ahead of time as it may affect the healing process.
-Things to avoid before an IPL treatment include:
+Things to avoid before an laser treatment include:

 – Direct sunlight